 Disney has acquired a number of major companies these past few years but Fox might be its biggest target yet.
 Talks about a possible merger between the two companies have been floating around for a while, with Disney taking the first important step towards achieving that goal in December 2017.
 Back then, Disney offered $52.4 billion to buy 21st Century Fox, or at least parts of it.
 A final decision was supposed to be made on July 10th at a shareholders’ meeting.
 However, things got a bit more complicated in the meantime.

 With just a few weeks to go until the meeting, Comcast decided that it also wanted a piece of Fox.
-As a result, the conglomerate recently outbid Disney by offering no less than $65 billion in stock.
+As a result, the conglomerate recently outbid Disney by offering no less than $65 billion in stocks.
 However, it didn’t take long for Disney to retaliate and make an even better offer.
-Namely, the company announced earlier today that it is offering a whopping $71.3 billion in stock and cash.
-In light of this new bid, the shareholders meeting has been postponed to a later date.
+Namely, the company announced earlier today that it is offering a whopping $71.3 billion in stocks and cash.
+In light of this new bid, the shareholders’ meeting has been postponed to a later date.
 The new date has yet to be announced.
-It’s possible that Comcast is considering to outbid Disney yet again.
+It’s possible that Comcast is considering outbidding Disney yet again.
 For the time being, though, the company did not announce a counter-offer.

 What Disney Gets If the Deal Goes Through

 Fox is a company with many branches and neither Disney nor Comcast were planning to buy all of them.
 Instead, the two were mainly aiming for 21st Century Fox’s movie and television studios along with a few networks.
 These would include Fox Sports Regional Networks, India’s Star network, and Sky.
 Fox only owns 39% of Sky but that would be enough to influence important decisions taking place at the network.
 30% of Hulu is also on the table.
 Interestingly enough, both Disney and Comcast each already own 30% of Hulu.
 In other words, whichever company wins the bidding war will control the majority of Hulu and its services.